 When we know what the commitment is up front, we’re more likely to say yes and actually stick with something.
 I think virtual groups are no different.
 Offer small groups on multiple days and then create a virtual small group season.
 If parents know from the start when these will begin and end, they’re more likely to show up consistently (and so are us small group leaders!).

-- Envision your virtual group as a step toward face-to-face gatherings.
+Envision your virtual group as a step toward face-to-face gatherings.

 Although virtual groups are somewhat novel today, they could be considered normal if we lead them well!
 Truth be told, the online community is already normal outside the church—it’s time for us to catch up!
-These groups could provide a safe, consistent leader and essential community to all the kids in our churches who can’t attend in-person church on a consistent basis long after this pandemic leaves.
-We no longer have to have a group of kids who we never see on Sunday morning—we may just see them in a Zoom room at a date and time that works better for them!
+These groups could provide a safe, consistent leader and essential community to all the kids in our churches, especially those who can’t attend in-person church after this pandemic.
+We no longer have to have a group of kids who we never see on Sunday morning.
+We may just see them in a Zoom room at a date and time that works better for them!